 Bipolar disorder or manic depression is a serious mental illness characterized by severe mood fluctuations.
 These fluctuations go far beyond simply being “happy” or “sad.”
 The “manic” symptoms can include feelings of extreme euphoria, marked increase in risk-taking, racing thoughts, forced speech, and increased energy.
 The “depressive” symptoms can include feelings of extreme sadness or hopelessness, fatigue/lethargy, changes in appetite, inability to concentrate, and suicidal/morbid thoughts.
 There are several types of the disorder, usually defined by the severity or intensity of the symptoms.
 The most severe type can even include psychotic symptoms such as auditory or visual hallucinations.

 The exact cause of bipolar disorder is unknown, although science has demonstrated a genetic component to the disorder.
-There is also no proof-positive test for bipolar disorder or manic depression.
-It is diagnosed based on the symptoms displayed by an individual, which has led to some controversy.
+Some practitioners are also employing brain imaging.
+Bipolar disorder is generally diagnosed based on the symptoms displayed by an individual, which has led to some controversy.
 In popular culture, “bipolar disorder” has been used as an excuse for destructive or sinful behavior, and the label has even been used as a source of pride among the entertainment elite.
 Being “bipolar” has become chic, but, to those who truly suffer from the disease, this trendiness has done more harm than good.

 A Christian who suffers from bipolar disorder or manic depression should treat it like any other physiological disease.
 While God certainly has the ability to work miracles and cure any malady, He often lets us continue our journey with a “thorn in the flesh” to remind us that He is sufficient (2 Corinthians 12:7–9).
 If a believer had diabetes, he would seek medical advice from trained doctors, take prescribed medications, and seek godly counsel on how to deal with both his physical and emotional symptoms.
 The same holds true for a believer with bipolar disorder.